 - Tree Species- The Board of Park Commissioners, or Executive Director of Venues Parks & Arts develops and maintains a list of desirable trees for planting along streets in three size classes; small, medium, and large.
 All trees planted in such areas shall be of healthy stock, not less than 2 inches in caliper.

-- Spacing– The spacing of tree and lawn area trees and shrubs will be in accordance with the tree species size classes listed in the recommended species of trees list.
-No trees may be planted closer together than the following: small trees (30 feet), medium trees (40 feet), large trees (59 feet), except in special planting designed or approved by the Board of Park Commissioners.
+- Spacing– The spacing of tree and lawn area trees and shrubs will be in accordance with the three species size classes listed in the recommended species of trees list.
+No trees may be planted closer together than the following: small trees, 20 feet; medium trees, 30 feet; large trees, 35 feet; except in special plantings designed or approved by the Board of Park Commissioners.

 - Utilities- No tree and lawn area trees other than those species listed there in, as small trees, may be planted under or within 10 lateral feet of any overhead utility wire, or within 5 lateral feet of any underground water, sewer, transmission, or other utility line(s).

-- Distance from curbs and sidewalks- The distance that tree and lawn area trees and shrubs may be planted from curbs or curb lines and sidewalks will be in accordance with the three species classes listed in Recommended Species document (I.C.
-19-17- C-2).
+- Distance from curbs and sidewalks- The distance that tree and lawn area trees and shrubs may be planted from curbs or curb lines and sidewalks will be in accordance with the three species classes listed in Street Tree Master Planning List.
 No tree or shrub in such areas of street intersections shall be planted less than 15 feeet from the intersection of the curbs.
 No person shall plant trees within 6 feet of a fire hydrant or in such a manner as to obstruct the view of any street light, traffic sign, signal device, or street intersection (Code 1962 38-17,19).
 No tree, lawn area tree, or shrub may be planted closer to any curb or sidewalk than the following: small trees (2 feet), medium trees (3 feet), and large trees (4 feet).